PLAINVILLE YOUTH SOCCER LEAGUE (PYSL) CONSTITUTION and BYLAWS

 ARTICLE IX - GENERAL MEETING

-The Board of Directors may call a General Meeting of the Membership at any time so long as a notice and printed agenda is made available at least 10 days prior to the meeting.
-The Board of Directors shall call a General Meeting of the Membership annually for the purposes of:
+The Board of Directors may call a General Meeting at any time so long as a notice and printed agenda is made available at least 10 days prior to the meeting.
+The Board of Directors shall call a General Meeting annually for the purposes of:

-- Acting on any other items of business requiring a vote of the Members.
+Acting on any other items of business requiring a vote of the Board Members.

 ARTICLE X - AMENDMENTS